-Given a binary tree, we need to write a program to swap leaf nodes in the given binary tree pairwise starting from from left to right as shown below.
+Given a binary tree, we need to write a program to swap leaf nodes in the given binary tree pairwise starting from left to right as shown below.

 Tree before swapping:

 Tree after swapping:

 The sequence of leaf nodes in original binary tree from left to right is (4, 6, 7, 9, 10).
 Now if we try to form pairs from this sequence, we will have two pairs as (4, 6), (7, 9).
 The last node (10) is unable to form pair with any node and thus left unswapped.

 The idea to solve this problem is to first traverse the leaf nodes of the binary tree from left to right.

 While traversing the leaf nodes, we maintain two pointers to keep track of first and second leaf nodes in a pair and a variable count to keep track of count of leaf nodes traversed.